Mi-Jeong

 (Escherichiacloi) specific single sound wave selected from a

-the growth of certain microorganisms It was processed.
-Sonic
+inhibiting the growth of certain microorganisms It was

-treatment was treated in a special custom-made noise-free plant
+processed.
+Sonic treatment was treated in a special custom-made

-growth sangnae order to accurately measure the particular single
+noise-free plant growth sangnae order to accurately measure the

-sound wave treatment effect.
-This is a self-generated noise about
+particular single sound wave treatment effect.
+This is a

-nearly maintenance noiseless conditions are useful to measure the
+conditions are useful to measure the effectiveness of specific

-medium solidified by dispensing a chalet after), a sound generator
+dispensing a chalet after), a sound generator (sound generator,

-(sound generator, Korea by using the Advanced Institute of Science
+Korea by using the Advanced Institute of Science and

 kHz) after processing the single sound wave for 2 hours and then